 So what does the future hold for us regarding IoT?
-For one, the smarter cities are being designed around using IoT to make urban life: for fast, convenient transportation systems, safe street lighting and energy-efficient buildings.
+For one, the smarter cities are being designed around using IoT to make urban life: for fast, convenient transportation systems, safe street lighting, and energy-efficient buildings.
 Already automated street lighting, remote-controlled irrigation for parks and fountains, “on-demand” waste pickups, digital bus routes, smart parking meters are implemented in many cities.
-These IoT-enabled urban services have dramatically reduced traffic jams and pollution, as well as water, light and energy usage.
-With the help of IoT, now we can monitor climate, traffic and city conditions, pollution level efficiently.
+These IoT-enabled urban services have dramatically reduced traffic jams and pollution, as well as water, light, and energy usage.
+With the help of IoT, now we can monitor climate, traffic and city conditions, pollution levels efficiently.

 This sounds extremely promising for a country like Bangladesh and a densely populated city like Dhaka.
 Through efficient controlling of traffic and waste management, a lot of our social problems can be eradicated.